jundalisay/superb/content/en/social/supersociology/principles/part-1/chapter-04c.md

 date: 2020-11-30
 # 2020-01-04
 image: /photos/psych/freedom.jpg
 description: Omnitheism is the knowledge of how different types of people view the Creator of Existence.
-Its goal is to bring harmony to the different religions
+Its goal is to bring harmony to the different religions"
-linkb: /superphysics/principles/chapter-07
-linkbtext: "Chapter 7"
-linkf: /superphysics/principles/chapter-08b
-linkftext: "Chapter 8b"
 author: Juan
 icon: /icons/sp.png
 aliases: